r-lib/processx/README.md

 * On killing a process only the direct children are removed, the grandchildren, etc. are not currently.
-* There is no way of doing a *blocking* read from the standard output of error of the process.
+* There is no way of doing a *blocking* read from the standard output or error stream of the process.

 ## Installation